5GinFIRE/eu.5ginfire.portal.api/README.md

 or
 http://localhost:13000/5ginfireportal/services/api/repo/admin/users (needs authentication first to http://localhost:13000/5ginfireportal)

-to access the web project go to
-The admin user has admin/changeme.
+The admin user is admin, password = changeme.

 Jetty can also serve the web project under http://localhost:13000/mp to do this, edit the pom.xml and edit the line